hunterjackson/docs/source/hazelcast.rst

 * Optional: yes
 * Default : 60000 (1 minute)

-``connect.hazelcast.sink.batch.size``

-Specifies how many records to insert together at one time.
-If the connect framework provides less records when it is calling the Sink it won't wait to fulfill this value but rather execute it.

-* Type : int
-* Importance : medium
-* Optional: yes
-* Defaults : 1000

 ``connect.hazelcast.sink.cluster.members``

 Address List is the initial list of cluster addresses to which the client will connect.
 The client uses this list to